harishbommakanti/learningML/README.md

 # learningML
-Programs used to start learning about ML through Stanford's CS229 online course.
+Programs used to start learning about ML applications through software such as Pandas, sklearn, Numpy, Matplotlib.